dgodovich/personal_logseq/pages/pyCLM.md

 - [[PyCLM: programming-free, closed-loop microscopy for real-time measurement, segmentation, and optogenetic stimulation]]
 - Usage
 	- Currently in an anaconda environment
+	- Safer to run in PyCharm because that can catch errors better
+- Function to parse hdf5s